-The Center for Disease Control estimates that 3 million people in the US suffer from Crohn's and UC.
-Worldwide IBD appears to be highest in industrialized countries - Western Europe having similar rates to the US.
+The Center for Disease Control estimates that 3 million people in the US suffer from Crohn’s and UC.
+Worldwide IBD appears to be highest in industrialized countries – Western Europe having similar rates to the US.
 Of concern is the rapid increase in IBD in countries with traditionally a very low rate such as Africa, Asia, and South America. .
-There appears to be a connection between the western diet and developing this condition but the disease remains poorly understood.
+There appears to be a connection between the western diet and developing this condition but the causes of this disease remains poorly understood.

 How Does Crohn’s Disease Differ From Ulcerative Colitis?

 Crohn’s disease can cause inflammation anywhere in the gastrointestinal tract including mouth, stomach, small intestines and large intestines.
 Ulcerative colitis, on the other hand, is located only in the lower intestines and always begins in the rectum.
 Crohn’s disease is also associated with fistula and abscess formation in the abdomen while UC is not.

 A fistula is an abnormal connection between two organs.
 In the case of Crohn’s disease, the inflammation is deep and penetrates through the intestinal wall and continues to burrow into neighboring organs.
 A fistula always begins on the intestinal side and can invade anything in its path.
 Fistulous tracts can occur between the intestines and the adjacent urinary bladder, other parts of the bowel, the vagina, or a fistula may just empty into the abdominal cavity resulting in a fluid collection.
 Fluid collections can often be seen on a CT scan and they can become infected – this is called an abscess.
 Ulcerative colitis, however, rarely penetrates the intestinal wall and fistula and abscess are not typical.